datacarpentry/NEON-R-Spatial-Vector-deprecated/README.md

-# NEON-R-Spatial-Vector
+# NEON-DC-DataLesson-Hackathon
-The vector data less repository.
+A repo for the spatio-temporal data lesson hackathon.